jamisonderek/ford-connect-sim/README.md

 |/sim/door/:vehicleId|door, state, role*|door=UNSPECIFIED_FRONT&role=DRIVER&state=OPEN|Opens or closes a door on the vehicle.
 |/sim/alarm/:vehicleId|enabled|enabled=true|Sets the alarm for the vehicle.

+## Populating with real vehicles
+If you created a cert.pfx file and set the FORDSIM_PASSPHRASE and FORD_CLIENTSECRET environment variables, then an additional server should be listening on port 3000.
+Use your account linking url (https://fordconnect.cv.ford.com/...) and login to FordConnect's FordPass with your username and password.
+You will see a list of vehicles you have registered.
+Select one of the vehicles that is compatible with the service, then click the "Authorize" button.
+This will redirect you back to localhost:3000 and clone all of the vehicle in your account that you authorized.

+NOTE: The data displayed is from the clone, it is not updated as the simulator changes state.

+Once you have cloned your vehicle, you can invoke [https://localhost:3000/quit](https://localhost:3000/quit) to shut down the listner on port 3000 that clones vehicles.
+You would typically do this if your own application has a listener on port 3000.

 ## Exposing your simulator on the Internet
 You can expose your simulator from your local development environment onto the internet using ngrok.
 To use ngrok, simply follow the directions at https://dashboard.ngrok.com/get-started/setup.
 IF you don't already have an account, click "Sign up for free" at the bottom of the login page.
 After you signup, you many need to reload the above url.